 Why is it called a Maslin Pan?

 Originally the Maslin pan wasn’t just used for making jams and chutneys, but for pretty much anything.
 It was used for combining all the ingredients for a big family meal – the term Maslin means “mixture” and the pan was used for mixtures.
 Easy eh?
+And in answer to the question do I need a preserving pan to make jam?
+Not necessarily, but you WILL need a big pan, it WILL be easier if you have a pour spout on it, and if you have a pan that is easy to clean you’ll save yourself hours!

 A jam thermometer, also known as a sugar thermometer is a specific cooking thermometer.
 A jam thermometer is used to measure the temperature and thus the stage of a jam or preserve.
 The setting point of jam, for instance, is 105 degrees centigrade, and so it’s important to know exactly when you get to this temperature.